microsoft/Federal-Business-Applications/whitepapers/power-bi-embedding-gcc/README.md

     order, for this scenario.
 However, there could be complex architecture and security requirements for your project, which may warrant using this approach.

-> ***Important Note**: Both the embedding approaches using APIs will require admininstrator assistance.
+> ***Important Note**: Both the embedding approaches using APIs will require administrator assistance.
 Detailed steps for embedding using REST APIs included in the respective sections below.*

 ## Embedding for your organization (User owns data)